-The Institute has an Audit and Risk Committee (ARC) comprising six Board members and including members with financial and audit expertise.
-The ARC met five times in 2018.
+The Institute has an Audit and Risk Committee (ARC) comprising five Board members and including members with financial and audit expertise.
+The ARC met four times in 2019.
 The Institute has also established an internal audit function, which is adequately resourced and conducts a programme of work agreed with the ARC.

-The ARC has developed a risk management policy, which sets out its risk appetite, the risk management processes in place, and details the roles and responsibilities of staff in relation to risk.
-This policy takes account of findings of a recent Internal Audit report and findings regarding the Institute's risk management framework.
+The ARC has developed and approved a risk management policy, which sets out the risk appetite and the risk management processes in place, and details the roles and responsibilities of staff in relation to risk.
+This policy was informed by findings of a previous Internal Audit report and findings regarding the Institute's risk management framework.

-In quarter 1 2018, the policy was circulated to all staff who are expected to work within The Institute of Public Administration's risk management policies, to alert management on emerging risks and control weaknesses and assume responsibility for risks and controls within their own area of work.
+The policy was circulated to all staff who are expected to work within the Institute of Public Administration's risk management policies, to alert management on emerging risks and control weaknesses and assume responsibility for risks and controls within their own area of work.

-In November 2018 the Director of Finance and Corporate Services was appointed as Chief Risk Officer.
+The Director of Finance and Corporate Services is the appointed Chief Risk Officer.